xetys/stytex.de/source/_posts/2016-02-01-spring-cloud-security-with-oauth2.markdown

 > Are OAuths "clients and scopes" the same as our classical "user and authorities"?

-> Do I have to map authorities to scopes?
+> Do I have to map authorities to scopes or users to clients?

 > Why do I need clients?

-You are maybe trying to map the roles from the first scenario to the real world.
+You are maybe trying to map the roles from the first scenario to enterprise case.
 This is tricky!

 Second scenario: Any kind of application provides user login.
 This login results in a exchange of user credentials to access token.
 All further API calls provide this token in its HTTP header.
-The services inside are asking the authorization server to ask for permission of access.
-In the other direction, the services may ask the authorization service about the user who is accessing the data.
+The services inside are asking the authorization server to check the token and grant access.
+In the other direction, the services may request data from another service, granted by authorization service using a different client with different permissions than the user, which initiated the request.

 As you see, the four OAuth2 roles depend of the direction in which data is requested.
-For asking protected business data from resource server, the authorization server is what it is, the resource servers also, the application is the client and a service, holding the permissions, is the owner.
-When asking the users data, the authorization service becomes a resource server, but resource server the client.
+For asking protected business data from resource server, the authorization server is what it is, the resource servers also, the application is the client and the service holding the permissions (often the same as authorization server), is the owner.
+When asking the users data, the authorization service becomes a resource server, and resource server the client.

 ### Scopes and Roles, Clients and Users

 With OAuth2 you can define, which application (web, mobile, desktop, additional website) can access which resources.
 So there is one dimension, where we have to decide which user can access which data, but also which application or service, can access which resource.
+In other words: scopes are access controlling which endpoints are visible to clients, and authorities filter the data to the user based on his permissions.

 In a web shop, the frontend may act as an client, having access to products, orders and customers, but the backend also about logistics, contracts and more, independent of the users authorities.
 In the other way, a user may have potential access to a service but no access to all its data, because he is using a web application, where other users are permitted to access while he is not.
-This "maschine based" access, is our other dimension.
+This service-to-service access, is our other dimension.
 If you are familiar with math, I can say: the client-scope-relation is linear independent to the user-authority-relation in OAuth2.

 ### Why JWT?
-I was frustratingly trying to bring it up working while exchanging tokens over userInfoUri.
-But this seems to be buggy at the moment.
-Implementing the same using JWT makes it working.
+OAuth2 is not about, how the token is looking like and where it is stored.
+So one approach is, to generate random strings and save token related data to these string in a store.
+Over a token endpoint, other services may ask something "is this token valid, and which permissions does it grant?".
+This is the "user info URL" approach, where the authorization server is turning into a resource server for the user info endpoint.

+As we talking about microservices, we need a way to replicate such a token store, to make the authorization server scalable.
+Despite this is a tricky task, there is one more issue with user info URL.
+For each request against a resource microservice containing a token in the header, the service will perform another request to authorization server to check the token.
+So without caching tricks, we got twice more request we really need, only for security.
+So both, scaling token store and token request are affecting the scalability of our architecture heavily.
+This is where JWT (pronounced as "jot") come into play.

+In short, the answer of that user info URL request, containing info about the OAuth client, optionally the user with its authorities and the granted scope, is serialized into JSON first, encoded with base64 and finally signed using a token.
+The result is a so called JSON Webtoken, which we use as an access token directly.
+When these JWTs are signed using RSA, the authorization server first signs it with the RSA private key, assuming every resource server will have a public key.
+When this token is passed via HTTP header, the resource servers just have to take this JWT, verify it was really signed by the proper private key (meaning this token is coming from authorization server), and instead of asking user info, deserializing the JSON content into a OAuth2Authentication, establishing a SecurityContext based on this.

+Using JWT provides a simple way of transmitting hard to fake tokens, containing the permissions and user data in the access token string.
+Since all the data is already inside, there neither is a need to maintain a token store, nor the resource servers must ask authorization for token checks.

+So, using JWT makes OAuth2 available to microservices, without affecting the architectures scalability.

 ## implementing the authorization service